aws-azure-login/aws-azure-login/README.md

 To configure the aws-azure-login client run:

     aws-azure-login --configure

 You'll need your Azure Tenant ID and the App ID URI.
 To configure a named profile, use the --profile flag.

     aws-azure-login --configure --profile foo

+##### GovCloud Support

+To use aws-azure-login with AWS GovCloud, set the `region` profile property in your ~/.aws/config to the one of the GovCloud regions:

+* us-gov-west-1
+* us-gov-east-1

 #### Environment Variables